alleetanner/biopython/site-build/content/posts/02sequences.md

 ## BioPython's `Seq` class

 `Seq` is a class in the BioPython library.
-A class allows us to create objects that contain both data, and actions we can run on that data.
-You should have used _variables_ (boxes containing data) and _functions_ (tools for acting on data); _classes_ combine both of these.
+A class allows us to create objects that contain both data, and functions we can run on that data.
+You should have used _variables_ (boxes containing data) and _functions_ (tools for acting on data); a _class_ combines both of these.
 If this is confusing, don't worry too much!
-It just means that we can make special strings with `Seq`, and each also has special actions that can be done to it.
-It makes manipulating sequencing information easier, with a clean syntax.
+It just means that we can make special strings with `Seq`, designed for molecular biology.
+This makes manipulating sequencing information easier, with a clean syntax.

 In your Jupyter Lab text editor, start a new script by importing `Seq` like this: